alexdevero/front-end-dojo/README.md

 # Front-End Dojo
-Library full of useful CSS and Sass functions, mixins, utilities, etc.
+Library full of useful CSS, JS and Sass functions, mixins and utilities.

 ## Download
 **Install with npm**